andrew/ultimate-awesome/README.md

 - [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
-- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
-- [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
 - [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
 Also tools for video.
-- [awesome-nu](https://github.com/nushell/awesome-nu) - A curated list of awesome tools that work within the nu language ecosystem e.g. nushell, scripts, nana, etc.
+- [awesome-protein-representation-learning](https://github.com/LirongWu/awesome-protein-representation-learning) - Awesome Protein Representation Learning.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
+- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-cybersecurity-internships](https://github.com/paralax/awesome-cybersecurity-internships) - A list of cybersecurity internships.
 - [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [awesome-list](https://github.com/ityouknow/awesome-list) - Collect all  awesome about IT.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
-- [awesome-protein-representation-learning](https://github.com/LirongWu/awesome-protein-representation-learning) - Awesome Protein Representation Learning.
+- [awesome-distributed-system-projects](https://github.com/roma-glushko/awesome-distributed-system-projects) - 🚀 List of distributed system projects for inspiration and learning to build distributed services from real world examples.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-ios](https://github.com/kechengsou/awesome-ios) - 每位 iOS 从业者都值得收藏的资源列表，涵盖教程、框架、工具、网站、资讯等 4600+ 个资源，是目前市面上最全的 iOS 资源聚合文档。.
 - [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.